Bad Yelp Reviews – It’s a common problem.

 2) Show the review to your staff.
 Use the bad review as an opportunity to train your staff.
 Even if the customer was “not right” perhaps your staff could have handled the situation differently.
 An experienced customer service employee is probably used to handling difficult situations, but many times, employers have to hire junior staff that could benefit from training in how to handle demanding or challenging customers.

 3) Understand the root of the problem.
 In order to prevent the problem from happening again, you have to understand what caused the tough situation in the first place.
 Was the customer waiting for a long time for service?
-Were they inadvertently misled by information you provided?
-Where they treated with lack of courtesy?
-Did the product you offered lacked the quality you strive to deliver?
+Were they inadvertently misled by the information you provided?
+Were they treated with a lack of courtesy?
+Did the product you offered lack the quality you strive to deliver?
 Being honest about your business operations is the only way to improve.

 4) Implement a solution.
 Once you’ve understood the root of the problem, implement a solution.
 Perhaps you can give your staff some training, perhaps you need to hire additional help, or maybe you can put checklists for your personnel?